InterviewsExclusive Interview With Kimberly Patlis Walsh, President of CRS

 Kimberly Patlis Walsh:

-The best way to combat a cyber attack or breach is to spend needed money to address security vulnerabilities.
+The best way to combat a cyber attack or breach is to spend the needed money to address security vulnerabilities.
 Outside of dedicated cyber insurance, another line of coverage that may respond to a claim is crime insurance, which may have coverage for ‘social engineering or impersonation’ by third parties claiming to be an in-house officer of the company demanding wires or changing of passwords or smartphone or computer changes allowing for wrongful wires/transfer of money and/or access to non-public or sensitive data.

 5. What are some of the challenges of cyber security?
 How can cyber security be made easier?